celalaygar/interview-Q/JAVA_README.md

 ## JAVA Q
 ### Statement ve PreparedStatement arasındaki farklar
 ```
+1    PreparedStatement helps us in preventing SQL injection attacks because it automatically escapes the special characters.

+2    PreparedStatement allows us to execute dynamic queries with parameter inputs.

+3    PreparedStatement provides different types of setter methods to set the input parameters for the query.

+4    PreparedStatement is faster than Statement.
+It becomes more visible when we reuse the PreparedStatement or use it’s
+     batch processing methods for executing multiple queries.

+5    PreparedStatement helps us in writing object Oriented code with setter methods whereas with Statement we have to use
+     String Concatenation to create the query.
+If there are multiple parameters to set, writing Query using String concatenation
+     looks very ugly and error prone.
 ```
 ### URL ve URI nedir.
 Arasındaki fark nedir.
 URI: Uniform Resource Identifier